stephenajulu/julzinsight.co/content/_index.md

     title: >-
       We are a tech firm that builds impactful products, design brands and develops cutting-edge solutions.
     content: >-
-      We also invest in ideas & create sub brands for SAAND Holdings
+      We also invest in ideas
     actions:
       - label: Get started right now! →
         url: /contact